qiyuw/PeerCL/README.md

 ```

 ## Demo
-Run the simple demo of information retrieval by `python pcl/tool.py --model_name_or_path MODEL_NAME`. `MODEL_NAME` here can be any name or path of the well-trained model.
+Run the simple demo of information retrieval by `python pcl/tool.py --model_name_or_path qiyuw/pcl-bert-base-uncased`. `qiyuw/pcl-bert-base-uncased` here can be any name or path of the well-trained model.

 ## Preparing data
 Get training data by running `bash download_wiki.sh`